gunrock/graphblast/README.md

 - The first high-performance GPU implementation of GraphBLAS
 - A graph algorithm library containing commonly used graph algorithms implemented with the GraphBLAS primitive operations
+- Capable of direction-optimization in general as first demonstrated by [Ligra](https://www.cs.cmu.edu/~jshun/ligra.pdf)

 ## Prerequisites